Self-care is a word that we often hear but it can look different for each of us.

 For me, self-care encompasses my mind, body, and soul.

-I’m sharing some tips that have worked for me but trust me that I’m not perfect in my practice of it.
+I’m sharing some self-care tips that have worked for me.
+I’m not perfect in my practice of them, but I’m trying.

-There are days/seasons where I’m better at this than others but the goal is to stay on track so that I can be my best self.
+There are days/seasons where I’m better at this than others but the goal is to recalibrate when I need to get back on track to be my best self.

 1. Have Something to Look Forward to Every Day